 Winner by 8%

-MITRE rates % lower than The Johns Hopkins University Applied Physics Laboratory on Leadership Culture Ratings vs The Johns Hopkins University Applied Physics Laboratory Ratings based on looking at 838 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does your manager seem to care about you as a person?" and "What do you like best about the leadership team?".
+MITRE rates % lower than The Johns Hopkins University Applied Physics Laboratory on Leadership Culture Ratings vs The Johns Hopkins University Applied Physics Laboratory Ratings based on looking at 840 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "How would you rate your executive team?".

 MITRE rates % lower than The Johns Hopkins University Applied Physics Laboratory on Compensation Culture Ratings vs The Johns Hopkins University Applied Physics Laboratory Ratings based on looking at 589 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What is the best part about your compensation package?" and "How often do you get a raise?".
+Ratings come from the answers to questions like "How often do you get a raise?" and "Are you satisfied with your stock/equity compensation?".

 MITRE rates % lower than The Johns Hopkins University Applied Physics Laboratory on Team Culture Ratings vs The Johns Hopkins University Applied Physics Laboratory Ratings based on looking at 501 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's meetings effective?" and "Do you look forward to interacting with your coworkers?".
+Ratings come from the answers to questions like "Are your company's meetings effective?" and "What do your coworkers need to improve and how could you work together better?".

 MITRE rates % lower than The Johns Hopkins University Applied Physics Laboratory on Environment Culture Ratings vs The Johns Hopkins University Applied Physics Laboratory Ratings based on looking at 478 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you have a close friend at work?" and "What's the work pace at your company?".
+Ratings come from the answers to questions like "What % of the time are you bored at work?" and "Does someone you work with closely, make you want to quit your job?".

-MITRE rates % lower than The Johns Hopkins University Applied Physics Laboratory on Sentiment Culture Ratings vs The Johns Hopkins University Applied Physics Laboratory Ratings based on looking at 595 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you typically excited about going to work each day?" and "What's going wrong and how can it be improved?".
+MITRE rates % lower than The Johns Hopkins University Applied Physics Laboratory on Sentiment Culture Ratings vs The Johns Hopkins University Applied Physics Laboratory Ratings based on looking at 599 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How do your customers perceive your company?" and "What would you most like to see improved at your company?".